Tonga - Facts

 • Tonga has a new island, about 65 kilometres north north-west of Tongatapu, which started forming in January 2016 after a volcano began erupting.
 Tonga’s lands and natural resources ministry has examined the island and stated that the newly formed landmass is around 800m wide and 1.3km long.

-• The population in 2019 was 108,000 – however, a great many workers are lost seasonally when they go overseas to Australia and NZ.
+• The population in 2024 was 104,000, it is in slow decline as a great many workers are lost seasonally when they go overseas to Australia and NZ.

 • The paʻanga is the currency of Tonga.
 For specifics see General Info.